TEMPERAMENTS XXVII: Bach/SwichEntire Contents Copyright © 2012 CBH

 3. It is characteristic of fifth-comma temperaments that the Major third beats at the same speed as the fifth above the tonic.
 Therefore, tune middle c' pure above your f, then flatten middle c' until you hear the same one and a half distinct beats per second for both intervals: f–a is wide and f–c' narrow.

 4. The four remaining fifth-comma fifths around the circle between C and E must now be made equally narrow and rough.
-Find your g' above middle c', again tuning the fifth perfect and then squeezing it until it beats twice per second.
+Find your g' above middle c', again tuning the fifth pure and then squeezing it until it beats twice per second.
 (You’re a good deal higher up the keyboard now, so bear in mind that if this interval is the same theoretical size as the last, it’s going to beat just that much faster and trick you into thinking you have actually tuned it rougher: Every octave you go up doubles the beat speed.)
-Drop down the octave to the perfect g.
+Drop down the octave to the pure g.

 5. Jam your d' in between g and a', if that is the right phrase to use.
-First of all, tune d' perfect to g, and then commence your juggling act, lowering your d' little by little until your fifth g–d' sounds about the same as your f–c', and d'–a' sounds pretty similar to c'–g'.
+First of all, tune d' pure to g, and then commence your juggling act, lowering your d' little by little until your fifth g–d' sounds about the same as your f–c', and d'–a' sounds pretty similar to c'–g'.
 All these fifths are a fifth-comma narrow, and a little vulgar-sounding by themselves.

-6. Tune e' perfect above a, then flatten the e' until it again makes a narrow fifth.
+6. Tune e' pure above a, then flatten the e' until it again makes a narrow fifth.
 Drop down an octave to e.
 Compare f–c', g–d', a–e', c'–g' & d'–a', observing that these intervals—all theoretically the same size—have increasing beat speeds as the pitch ascends.

 7. Tune b to make the pure fifth e–b.